To you, yet unborn, (or born to another mother)

 I knew who you were and knew I was your mother.

-I used to stuff the couch pillow in my shirt
+I would stuff the couch pillow in my shirt

-to crack up my roommates and act like a mother.
+to crack up my roommates and pretend to be a mother.

 My bones have ached to crack open and bear you,

 to push you panting into this world of mothers.